wumbo/Wumbofant/README.md

 2. Click 'Export to Excel'
 3. Open Wumbofant and load the CSV file

+## Building
+1. Clone this repository
+2. Open the project file in XCode
+3. Click the build button

 ## Installation
-1. Clone this repository
-2. Go to Releases > Current
+If you want to install a stable release:
+1. Go to the releases branch in Github
+2. Download a release
-3. Copy the app to you Applications folder
+3. Copy the app into your Applications folder